spidasoftware/schema/doc/calc.md

 # SPIDACalc API Capabilities Overview

-## There are three parts to the Calc APIs
+## There are four parts to the Calc APIs

 - A data transfer format for moving project, structure, and results information in and out of SPIDACalc.
 - A REST-like remote control interface for controlling a running instance of calc.
 - A REST interface for querying calc client engineering data.
+- A command line tool for running analysis on an entire project.

 ## Data Format